Grayson County Sheriff’s Office

 Deputy Eric Jones – Patrol Deputy

-Deputy Cody Sharpe – Patrol Deputy
+Deputy Adam Bolling – Patrol Deputy

 Deputy Jordan Rice – Patrol Deputy

-Deputy Coty Clifford – Patrol Deputy
+Deputy Matthew Barnes – Patrol Deputy

 Deputy Chase Long – Patrol Deputy